Early years practitioner

 - Early years teacher: An early years teacher works with children aged 3-5.
 Tasks include planning lessons and activities and creating learning resources.
-You could be working in a children’s center , or a nursery.
+You could be working in a children’s centre, or a nursery.
 If you do want to work in a school, you will first need to gain qualified teacher status (QTS).

 - Nanny: A nanny looks after other people’s children in their home.
 You could work as a nanny only during the day, or live in the home of a family.
-As a nanny, you’ll be responsible for providing meals, planning activities and tasks like keeping toys tidy.
+As a nanny, you’ll be responsible for providing meals, and planning activities and tasks like keeping toys tidy.

 - Childminder: Childminders look after children at home.
-Childminding is a varied job, with flexible hours, which could involve looking after under-fives in the day and caring for older children when they aren’t at school.
+Childminding is a varied job, with flexible hours, which could involve looking after under-fives during the day and caring for older children when they aren’t at school.

-- Working in a nursery: Nurseries can be run by councils, privately, or in schools, colleges or businesses.
+- Working in a nursery: Nurseries can be run by councils, privately, or in schools, colleges, or businesses.
 Qualifications are essential to building a career in a nursery environment.
 In a group, a manager must hold at least a Level 3 qualification and at least half of all other childcare staff must hold a Level 2 qualification.

 If you plan to secure a career in early years education, you will need to be: